North Korean News: Experts Say War ‘Not Imminent’ As North Korea Releases Simulation Attack On White House

 — Oliver Willis (@owillis) April 27, 2017

-In a 2015 report on 38North, President Obama stated that North Korea “can’t really even feed its own people,” and a recent report on News claims that North Korea continuing to tout its “intent on harnessing” nuclear weapons is Kim Jong-un’s way of continuing “to extort resources from the world and continue to be a source of attention.”
+In a 2015 report by 38North, President Obama stated that North Korea “can’t really even feed its own people,” and a recent report on News.com.au claims that North Korea continuing to tout its “intent on harnessing” nuclear weapons is Kim Jong-un’s way of continuing “to extort resources from the world and continue to be a source of attention.”

 [Featured Image by Chung Sung-Jun/Getty Images]